 Conference Fund for Clinical Students

-This fund has been established to assist undergraduate clinical students (MBChB, BNurs, BDS, Physiotherapy) to attend national and international conferences when presenting their own research.
+This fund has been established to assist undergraduate clinical students (MBChB, BNurs and BDS) to attend national and international conferences when presenting their own research.
 Money is available towards registration fees, travel and accommodation.

 Students may submit applications retrospectively if a decision has been made to attend a conference which does not enable application prior to attendance.